COPYRIGHT

 Like any complex and arcane subject, copyright has spawned a number of persistent myths.

-Unfortunately, this is an issue that generates a good deal of argument.
 For reasons I don’t quite understand, many writers are resistant to the notion that they don’t need to plaster their work with copyright notices.
-Adding to the confusion are the many how-to-get-published books that recommend the practice.
-All I can say is that every writer, book or magazine editor, or agent I’ve ever spoken with agrees that a copyright notice tends to produce an unfavorable impression (see, for instance, this blog post from literary agent Mary Kole).
+Adding to the confusion are the how-to-get-published books that recommend the practice.
+Every writer, book or magazine editor, or agent I’ve ever spoken with agrees that a copyright notice tends to produce an unfavorable impression (see, for instance, this blog post from literary agent Mary Kole).
 Since you don’t need the notice–again, it provides no additional protection–why take the risk?

-Myth #4: Registering copyright increases your protection.
+Myth #4: Registering your copyright increases your protection.
 This isn’t true either.
-In a country that offers official registration, registering expands your rights, but does not confer additional copyright protection.
+In a country that offers official registration, registering may expand your rights, but does not confer additional protection.

 Myth #5: Material on the Internet isn’t protected by copyright.
 This is an amazingly common assumption, but it’s incorrect.
 Copyright is as protected on the Internet as anywhere else.
 Never use material from someone else’s website without first asking permission.